 Answer: Labeling your outside electrical service disconnect switch with an Emergency Disconnect sticker is a good idea.
 It is also required for new installations.

 NOTE: Some links below go to applicable products on Redbubble and Amazon.
 As an Amazon Associate, I earn from qualifying purchases.
+Using my links helps to keep this website FREE.

 Article 230.85 in the National Electrical Code (NFPA 70) requires an outdoor emergency disconnect switch for new residential electric service installations.
 The emergency disconnect switches must be identified with an emergency disconnect sticker or some other red label with white letters.